IT Support Cambridge

 What is the difference between IT support and managed IT?

-Managed IT is proactive: 24/7 monitoring, patching, security program ownership, quarterly reviews under a written SLA.
+Managed IT is proactive: 24/7 monitoring, patching, security-program ownership, and recurring reviews under a written SLA.
 IT support is reactive.
 For Cambridge auto-tier operators above 20 employees, managed IT is the structural fit.